 Coursework beyond a baccalaureate degree related to the student's program of study will only be transcribed at Southeastern Oklahoma State University if transfer equivalency is approved.

 A maximum of nine (9) semester hours of equivalency credit may be accepted from another regionally accredited college/university toward the master's degree at Southeastern Oklahoma State University (see residence requirements).

+A maximum of six (6) semester hours of equivalency credit may be accepted from an accredited college/university toward embedded certificate programs.
-These hours, or any part thereof, may be applied when, in the judgment of the Dean of Graduate Studies and the program coordinator, they contribute to the planned program of the student, reflect grades of C or better, and meet the time limit regulation.

-It is the student's responsibility to provide the coordinator with a course description and, if possible, course syllabus to be considered for course equivalency and are subject to departmental approval.
+All hours, or any part thereof, may be applied when, in the judgment of the Dean of Graduate Studies and the program coordinator, they contribute to the planned program of the student, reflect grades of C or better, and meet the time limit regulation.
+It is the student's responsibility to provide the coordinator with a course description and, if possible, a course syllabus to be considered for course equivalency and are subject to departmental approval.
 If a determination cannot be made on the information given, the default decision will be to deny the request.
 All decisions can be appealed to the Graduate Council with the Council's decision as final.